Stephen Byrne (broadcaster): Television

 In March 2012 Byrne presented #HowToBeIrish for RTÉ One with RTÉ 2fm presenter Rick O'Shea and International IMG model Faye Dinsmore.
 It was a documentary made entirely from video clips sent in by Irish people worldwide declaring what Irishness means to them.
 Byrne also shared a story with the audience about his great-grandfather's involvement in the Irish Civil War.
 It aired at 7.30pm on Saint Patrick's Day and was the first RTÉ programme to be made entirely of user-generated content, as well as the first to be broadcast simultaneously online in a joint venture with YouTube.
 The show created an enormous amount of buzz with the hashtag #HowToBeIrish trending for 24 hours on Twitter.

-In October 2012 Byrne rejoined a newly branded TwoTube, the series finished on television in 2016, but continued online into early 2017 before being axed fully.
-In January 2013 he joined the presenting team of The Voice of Ireland as its new backstage V-Reporter for the second season of the show.
-From 2013 to 2018 he hosted RTÉ coverage of the Oscar Red Carpet and interview room live from LA.
+In October 2012, Byrne rejoined a newly branded Two Tube; the series finished on television in 2016, but continued online into early 2017 before being axed fully.
+In January 2013, he joined the presenting team of The Voice of Ireland as its new backstage V-Reporter for the second season of the show.
+From 2013 to 2018, he hosted RTÉ coverage of the Oscar Red Carpet and interview room live from LA.
 In November 2016 RTÉ aired Playing Straight, a documentary fronted by Byrne exploring the topic of homophobia in football and why Premier League stars still do not come out.
 In it, he spoke with Amal Fashanu, niece of the late Justin Fashanu.

 In his 2018 Leaving Again documentary for RTÉ, Byrne undertook the Leaving Certificate again to show the pressure and stress students are put under through the education system and its potential impact on mental health.

 Radio

-Stephen used to present a show on RTÉ 2FM every Saturday and Sunday from 1-4pm and then from 3-5pm.
-His show replaced Weekenders with Ruth Scott which is now on Radio NOVA.
+Stephen previously presented a show titled Weekenders on RTÉ 2FM every Saturday and Sunday from 1-4pm and then from 3-5pm.
+His show replaced Weekenders with Ruth Scott.
 Byrne left RTÉ 2fm at the end of March 2022.
-This is something that he had been planning before Covid-19 but announced it on his last Saturday show on the 26th of March 2022 that tomorrow is his last show.